Luminous solar neutrinos I: Dipole portals: Abstract

 \section{Abstract}

-Solar neutrinos upscattering inside the Earth can source unstable particles that can decay inside terrestrial detectors.
-Contrary to naive expectations we show that when the decay length is much shorter than the radius of the \emph{Earth} (rather than the detector), the event rate is independent of the decay length.
-In this paper we study a transition dipole operator (neutrino dipole portal) and show that Borexino's existing data probes previously untouched parameter space in the 0.5--20 MeV regime, complementing recent cosmological and supernova bounds.
-We briefly comment on similarities and differences with luminous dark matter and comment on future prospects for analogous signals stemming from atmospheric neutrinos.
+{ {\href{https://github.com/ryanplestid/luminous-solar-nu}{ \faGithub}} \\} Solar neutrinos upscattering inside the Earth can source unstable particles that subsequently decay inside large volume detectors (e.g.\ neutrino experiments).
+Contrary to naive expectations, when the decay length is much shorter than the radius of the \emph{Earth} (rather than the length of the detector), the event rate is independent of the decay length.
+In this paper we study a neutrino dipole portal (transition dipole operator) and show that existing data from Borexino and Super Kamiokande probes previously untouched parameter space in the 0.5--20 MeV regime, complementing recent cosmological and supernova bounds.
+We discuss similarities and differences with luminous dark matter and comment on future prospects for analogous signals stemming from atmospheric neutrinos.
+A companion paper explores an analogous mass-mixing portal.